 Here are a few suggestions, and a few practical tips to inspire you.

-Can the contents of the Welcome Basket be prepared or delivered easily?
+Can the contents of the guest welcome basket be prepared or delivered easily?

-Many local delicatessens or specialist food shops make up a beautifully presented baskets of local cheese, honey, jam, wine, apple juice etc from 30€ upwards.
-Your local manager will probably be able to suggest some solutions.
+Many local delicatessens or specialist food shops make up beautifully presented baskets of local cheese, honey, jam, wine, apple juice etc from 30€ upwards.

-How and when will the welcome basket to your guest be presented?
+How and when will the guest welcome basket be presented?

 Take a photo of the Welcome basket in situ and send it to your manager, to use as a model.

-Do you suggest different gifts at different times of year?
+Can you provide different gifts at different times of year?

 YES!
-Many owners offer traditional cultural or local specialities such as the Bouche de Noel, Gallettes des Roi, Papilottes, Chocolate fish and bells at Easter time etc. What could be lovelier than tickets for a boat trip around Lake Annecy in the summertime?
-The Welcome basket is a lovely way to share local customs and traditions.
+Many owners offer traditional cultural or local specialities such as the Bouche de Noel, Gallettes des Roi, Papilottes, Chocolate fish and bells at Easter time, etc. The Welcome basket is a lovely way to share local customs and traditions.

-Do you advise different gifts for different groups?
+Should you provide different gifts for different groups?

 What about loyal repeat guests?

-We highly recommend a company called Activ’Annecy – Sarah will happily recommend activities to suit every interest, age level and budget and make an attractive package for your guests.
-For an example of activities on offer and prices please visit our Activ’ Annecy page.
+We highly recommend a company called Activ’Annecy to owners in the Aravis region- Sarah will happily recommend activities to suit every interest, age level and budget and make an attractive package for your guests.

 Some popular suggestions for a welcome basket…

-- Branded keyrings, pens, shopping bags, umbrellas etc with the name and images of the property
+- Branded keyrings, pens, shopping bags or umbrellas with the name and images of the property

 - A basket of local seasonal products or fresh fruit and vegetables